 Each safeguard, which is assumed to be vulnerable, must have an independent backup.
 One of the major safety objectives of nuclear facilities is thus to contain radioactivity in all circumstances.

 In a pressurized water reactor (PWR), taking into account the concept of defense in depth implies the existence of three barriers to contain radioactive products in the reactor core:

 - The cladding around the fuel rods retains the radioactive products created in the fuel pellets. poor heat removal or mechanical stress that is too great may result in cladding failure, and more or less significant damage to the fuel pellets.

 - The reactor coolant system: the fuel rods are constantly recooled by the reactor coolant which circulates in a closed circuit between the core and steam generator loops.
 The reactor coolant system constitutes a second containment that prevents the spread of radioactive products in the fuel if the cladding fails.

 - Containment building: it consists of a concrete building housing the reactor coolant system.

-IRSN carries out R&D programs to understand the behavior of the first containment barrier in the various accident situations that could occur in a PWR.
+IRSN carries out R&D programs to understand the behavior of the first containment barrier as well as on spent fuel pools in the various accident situations that could occur in a PWR.